State of Content Marketing and Social Media

 Customer acquisition through blogs is directly related to frequency of blog posts

-Although it has been a common knowledge for a while, the survey gives statistical evidence that the more you blog, the better are your chances of attracting that necessary customer.
+Although it has been common knowledge for a while, the survey gives statistical evidence that the more you blog, the better are your chances of attracting that necessary customer.
 We have also seen the same trend among our own clients.
-If they have taken blogging seriously and devoted some time for it, then it has paid off.
-An interesting finding from the survey is, that almost all companies blogging multiple times a day, have acquired clients through their blog.
+If they have taken blogging seriously and devoted some time to it, then it has paid off.
+An interesting finding from the survey is that almost all companies blogging multiple times a day have acquired clients through their blog.
 But daily blogging isn’t your only way of attracting customers.
 Over 50% of companies blogging only once a week have still acquired customers through their blogs.
 Not bad for an hour a week.
 And what the data tells us, the frequency of blogging once a week is also the most common approach among companies.

-Traditional outbound marketing techniques have been clearly losing their effectiveness.
+Traditional outbound marketing techniques have been losing their effectiveness.
 People are spending increasingly more of their time in social networks, so these are the places to go to.
 Shouting out and hoping people will hear you, is not working anymore.
 What works is initiating a real conversation with your client and hearing what they have to say.
 Whether you do that through giving out good advice or something else, is yours to decide.